 UA Crew cannot operate without parent volunteers.
-You will receive an email that contains a link to SignupGenius, where you will select from a wide range of volunteering opportunities.
-Shifts are generally just 1 ½ each in length.
+We use SignupGenius for volunteer sign ups.
+Shifts are approximately 3 hours in length.
 Regardless of your shift, you will always be able to watch your child race; simply excuse yourself for the race and return to your post after the race.

-For Spring 2018 season, each athlete family needs to volunteer for:
+For the spring season, each athlete family needs to volunteer for:

 ONE season-long position

 Just one or any combination of adults in the family can fulfill this requirement.
 One athlete = one required volunteer commitment for three individual slots or one season-long position.